switch-ch/ansible-role-openstack-service-builder/example_service/Readme.md

 It is possible to have several inventories: e.g. `production` `staging` etc.

 The inventory lists the server names of all servers.
 It does not matter if they can be resolved via DNS or not.
 Note that the inventory does not list any IPs.
-They are specified in the site configurations.
+They are specified in the site configurations `<repo>/group_vars/infra.*.yml`

-If you have multiple sites, take care to organize the servers similar to the example provided.
-The servers must belong to two groups, one per site and one per server type.
+If you have multiple sites, take care to organize the servers in the inventory similar to the example provided.
+The servers must belong to two groups each, one 'per site group' and one 'per server type group'. e.g. on site1, `myserver1.site1` belongs to `server_group1` (a server type group) and `infra.site1` (a site group).
-This is such, that it is possible to create appropriate variable files in group_vars for each type of server.
+Thanks to this, it is possible to create appropriate variable files in `group_vars` for each type of server and for each site.

-There needs to be an openstack group.
-The servers in there are pseudo servers which can all point to the same server or localhost on which you have the Openstack clients installed.
-As with regular servers, the pseudo servers have to be in a group per site.
+There needs to be an openstack group for 'pseudo openstack' servers, one for each site.
+The servers in there are pseudo servers which can all point to the same physical server/VM or localhost on which you must have the Openstack clients installed.
+As with regular servers, the pseudo openstack servers have to be in a group per site.

 The group servers must contain all servers but not the pseudo openstack servers.